starushykart/ef-core-encryption/SECURITY.md

 ## Supported Versions

 Entity Framework Core Encrypted supports the current major version only.
-If issues or vulnerabilities are encountered with previous versions for which there is no workaround, upgrading to the latest version if recommended.
+If issues or vulnerabilities are encountered with previous versions for which there is no workaround, upgrading to the latest version is recommended.

 | Version | Supported          |
 | ------- | ------------------ |